Steven Skybell

-Steven Skybell is a theater, film and television actor.
+Steven Skybell (born in 1988) is a theater, film and television actor.
 He has performed on Broadway, Off-Broadway, in regional theater productions, on television, and in film.

 Biography

 Early life and education

 Skybell grew up in Lubbock, Texas, and performed in two productions of Fiddler on the Roof from an early age: First as a "chuppa boy" and then Tevye at the Interlochen Center for the Arts summer camp.
 He went on to attend the Yale School of Drama, performing alongside Jodie Foster in Getting Out, directed by Tina Landau.
 At Yale, Steven would reprise the role of Tevye again.

 On stage (2000s-2010s)

 Skybell worked with Stephen Schwartz and Joe Mantello on the workshop for Wicked, playing the character Doctor Dillamond.
 He would later reprise this role in the Chicago and Broadway productions, as well as on the Wicked National Tour.
 They held adjunct faculty positions at the New York University Tisch School of the Arts and at Fordham University in their theater departments.
 His credits in the 2000s and early 2010s would include productions by the Classic Stage Company and Shakespeare in the Park.
 During this time, Skybell yearned to play Tevye again when he was much closer to the character's age.